minnesota-connections-academy/biology-announcements/_posts/2020-11-6-alt-quiz-unit-2-lesson-14.md

 To begin, click "Get started" below.

-**Important!** Where it asks for a nickname, please instead enter your first and last name.
+**Important:** Please enter your student ID where it asks your to enter your "nickname".
+[How do you know what your student ID is?](https://sweeneyscience.github.io/biology-announcements/how-find-your-student-id/)

 Also, this probably won't work on a phone or tablet so make sure you are on your computer when you do this quiz.